jadupl2/jadupl2.github.io/_posts/2021-04-11-web-add-client.md

 ---
-title:              web-add-client
+title:          How-to add a SADMIN client
+desc:           How-to add a client via the web interface & setup ssh keys
+version:        2.1
+updated:        2021-05-13
+os:             Linux, Aix, MacOS
+type:           D  # [D]oc [S]=Server only [C]=Client [B]oth
+tags:           [ how-to ]
+categories:     [ how-to ]
+#
 layout:         single
-date_created:       2021-04-09
-date_updated:       2021-04-09
-show_excerpts:      false
-entries_layout:     list
-tags:               [ web_interface ]
-categories:         [ web_interface ]
+search:         true
 author_profile: false
 toc:            false
 classes:        wide
 sidebar:
   title:        "Documentation"
   nav:          sidebar-manpage
 ---

-Add a system (client) to SADMIN
+{% include sadm/sadm_page_info.md %}

-Steps to Add a system
+### Steps to Add a system

-    Add the server with the web interface
+- Add the server with the web interface
-    Add the SADMIN root user public key to the new client
+- Add the SADMIN root user public key to the new client

 Each of these steps are described below.

-Add the server with the web interface
+### Add the server with the web interface

 To add a server to SADMIN inventory, click on "Server" in the "CRUD Operations" ([C]reate [R]ead [U]pdate [D]elete) section at the bottom left of the page.